ptlang

 body

 may itself be composed of sub-subitems, or may be C++ code (in which case the Ptolemy language preprocessor checks it only for balanced curly braces).
-Note that the keywords are not reserved words; they may also be used as identifiers in the body.
+Note that the keywords are not reserved words; they may also be used as identifiers in the body.defstar

 directive.
 The items are given in the order in which they typically appear in a star definition (although they can appear in any order).
-An alphabetical listing and summary of directives is given in table
+An alphabetical listing and summary of directives is given in table identifier

-specifies the domain (again, case is important). derivedfrom
+specifies the domain (again, case is important).identifier

 specifies the base class.
 The .h